 - Palliative care team: Doernbecher’s Bridges Program offers care and support for any patient and family dealing with a serious condition.
 Experts can help you with difficult decisions, for example, and communication with other providers.

 - NICU Family Advisory Council: This group is made up of families with children who were cared for in our NICU.
 They sit on committees with our providers to shape family-friendly policies and best practices.
-The group also supports current patient families.

 - Social services: Social workers can offer support and help you with housing, transportation and financial aid.